1. Have a look through your home with fresh eyes

 For example, a bedroom is a place for rest, so colours like blue and green 'in the right shade' can be helpful in aiding sleep.
 Patterns may be too busy for the eye in this space and are probably best left for the living room.
 However, there is always an exception to the rule, as very minimal and/or nature-inspired patterns could be the perfect fit.

 Trends come and go, and you mustn't feel too constrained by them.
 You don't have to choose something currently 'in' if it doesn't appeal to you.
 What matters is understanding the look you are trying to achieve and finding the right furnishings to match.

 Never underestimate talking to professionals in the area of interior design, as they may be able to offer you some guidance and provide ideas that you hadn't considered.

-At Harrisons Curtains and Blinds, we have a team of experienced consultants that come to you, for free, so you can make the right decision in the comfort of your home.
+At Harrisons Curtains and Blinds, we have a team of experienced consultants that come to you for free so that you can make the right decision in the comfort of your home.
 Creating a cohesive, personalised look is the key to an interior that you will love to be in, and it's something Harrisons know how to do well.

 Find your nearest curtain specialist for professional at-home advice.